suterma/globaldarkmode/README.md

 # globaldarkmode
-A global Dark Mode for your browser
+A global Dark Mode for your browser.
+Learn more at